 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rockford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rockford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rockford who work in office and administrative support (13.94%), sales jobs (9.46%), and management occupations (6.92%).
+Overall, Rockford is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Rockford who work in office and administrative support (10.82%), sales jobs (10.40%), and management occupations (7.38%).

-The per capita income in Rockford in 2010 was $21,468, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $85,872 for a family of four.
+The per capita income in Rockford in 2018 was $25,517, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $102,068 for a family of four.
 However, Rockford contains both very wealthy and poor people as well.

 The most common language spoken in Rockford is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Arabic.